Icelk/xsnow-comp-patch/README.md

 xsnow-comp-patch: Compositor-Friendly Patch for Xsnow
 =====================================================

-**Looking for a new owner for this repo & the [AUR package][aur]; contact pn@angerson.org**

 ![the patch in action](screenshot.png)

-This is a patch that teaches [Rick Jansen's Xsnow 1.42][xsnow] how to play nicely with manual WM setups that use a standalone compositor like compton.
+This is a patch that teaches [Rick Jansen's Xsnow 1.42][xsnow] how to play nicely with manual WM setups that use a standalone compositor like picom.

 [xsnow]:http://dropmix.xs4all.nl/rick/Xsnow/